 Go 1.26

-The new release is not headline-grabbing, but I have been playing with the beta and release candidate (esp. new SIMD stuff) since before Christmas and there is some very cool stuff.
+The new release is not headline-grabbing, but I have been playing with the beta and release candidate (esp. new SIMD stuff) since before Christmas and there is some very cool stuff, especially if performance is important to you.

 The new garbage collector, which I discussed in detail last time, is now the default.
 It is good (but if you suspect it is causing issues you can still revert to the previous one).